joelhelling/cpp_testing_example/README.md

 # run the script
 ./git_hooks/check_code_coverage.sh
 ```
-Set the minimum acceptable code coverage percentage by changing the
+Set the minimum required code coverage percentage by changing the
 MINIMUM_COVERAGE_PERCENTAGE variable in the script.